Aaryan73/Simple_Login/README.md

 # Simple_Login

-This flask app asks for email and password from user and saves it in a MySQL database.
+This flask app asks for email and password from user and saves it using MySQL database.